spec45as/django-project-template/README.rst

 file containing *deny from all* to `src` directories, so nodoby can access it from outside.

+You can override this directory structure in deploy.yml file.

 Fabric helper script
 --------------------
 This script helps you to bootstrap the project.